For a quarter-century Amon Carter (see Part 1) was the face of Fort Worth to the rest of Texas and the face of Texas to the rest of the world.

 Three years later, in 1951 Amon helped persuade Bell Aircraft (now Bell Helicopter Textron) to relocate to the former Globe Aircraft plant on Blue Mound Road.

-In 1952 Carter helped bring a General Motors plant to the area for the second time, this one in Arlington.
+In 1952 Carter helped bring an auto assembly plant to the area for the second time, this one in Arlington.
 This photo shows him with a microphone at the groundbreaking for the plant.
 (Photo from Arlington Historical Society’s Fielder House Museum.)

 The man who would not take “no” for an answer did not suffer many setbacks.
 But amid his myriad successes, one of Carter’s greatest disappointments was the failure of federal and local governments to make the Trinity River navigable from Fort Worth to the gulf.
 Carter, as executive committee chairman of the Trinity River Canal Association, campaigned for canalization for a quarter-century.
 His go-to reporter, C. L. Richhart, was assigned to cover Carter’s pet project.